 Male

-Currently fostered in Cheyenne, WY
+Currently fostered in Grand Junction, CO

 Rip